telstrapurple/PurpleExplorer/README.md

 It's a simple tool to help you:
 * Connect to Azure Service Bus
 * View topics and subscriptions
+* View queues
 * View active and dead-letter messages
-* View message body and details
+* View message body and its details
 * Send a new message
 * Save messages to send them quickly
 * Delete a message^